rothardo/java-0-to-1/Session-4/Git-3.md

 2. Click on the "Fetch upstream" button and then "Fetch and merge".
 3. Pull the changes to your local repository:
     ```bash
-    git pull origin main
+    git pull origin master
     ```

 ### Easy Version:
-1. Update your forked repository on GitHub with the latest changes from the main project.
+1. Update your forked repository on GitHub with the latest changes from the master project.
 2. Download those updates to your local setup.

 ## Creating a Pull Request

-To contribute your changes back to the main project, you need to create a pull request.
+To contribute your changes back to the master project, you need to create a pull request.

 ### Technical Steps:
 1. Push your changes to your origin repository:
     ```bash
-    git push origin main
+    git push origin master
     ```
 2. Go to your forked repository on GitHub.
 3. Click on the "New pull request" button.